flipperdevices/flipper-questions-and-answers/2022-08/August 19th 2022 side A.md

 > Yes, however this time production will start at the same time as the kickstarter campaign.

 ### What is the schedule of these Q&As?
-> Every saturday, 1:00 AM and PM GMT.
+> Every Saturday, 1:00 AM and PM GMT.
-> - Session hosts alternate between Flipper developers and commuity members every week.
+> - Session hosts alternate between Flipper developers and community members every week.